motioneye-project/motioneyeos/board/atmel/readme.txt

 For the Xplained boards, an alternative Buildroot configuration is provided to boot from an SD card.
 Those configurations are labeled as 'mmc'.
-In this case, after building Buildroot, follow the instructions in the "Preparting the SD card" sction.
+In this case, after building Buildroot, follow the instructions in the "Preparing the SD card" section.

 To configure and build Buildroot, run: